ai-cfia/ailab-datastore/README.md

-# nachet-datastore
+# ailab-datastore

 ## Overview

-We want to define a human editable metadata format associated to captured images of seeds for model training and analysis.
+This monorepo contains the code for the AI Lab Datastore project.
+The project aims to provide a data store with metadata for images and other data types related to different projects.
+The datastore folder contains common code for projects used by Nachet and Fertiscan projects.

+## Nachet

 Capturing attributes associated to the images is essential for proper model training.

-## image format
+### image format

 * .npy for nachet-batch
 * .tiff for nachet-interactive

 We define metadata related to the file.

-## csv vs yaml vs json file
+### csv vs yaml vs json file

 These are machine readable file formats that are popular: